KCisSICKnasty/SICKnasty-FO4/README.md

 **Post Installation Steps:**

-**First and foremost, make sure that the version of Fallout 4 MO2 is pathed to is the version I include for you in the "Stock Game" folder.**
+**First and foremost, make sure that the version of Fallout 4 MO2 is pathed to is the version I include for you in the "game" folder.**

 - In MO2, open "Settings".
 - Navigate to the "Paths" tab.
-- Change the bottom path to "Stock Game/Fallout4.exe".
+- Change the bottom path to "game/Fallout4.exe".

 *Bethini Pie*